joseguzman1337/termux/README.md

 ## Pre-Requisite

+Download [F-Droid](https://f-droid.org/F-Droid.apk) in your Andorid, open it, search termux and install it.

 Free Storage Space = 33.37 GB

-Each one of this 3 steps needs and independent session, for that just slide from left to rigth in termux for see the option.
+Now open Termux, each one of this 3 steps needs and independent session, for that just slide from left to rigth in termux for see the option.
 "New Session"

 ## 1. Prepare Termux